How to Set Up Conversions in Google Tag Manager & GA4: The Definitive Guide with JSON Templates [2026]

 • Toggle "Mark as key event" next to each one

-Faster alternative: Go to Admin → Key events → New key event and create each event manually without waiting.
+Don't want to wait 24 hours?
+Quick alternative: go to Admin → Key events → New key event and create each event manually.
+GA4 will recognize it as soon as the first data arrives.

 Part 2: GA4 Enhanced eCommerce for WooCommerce

-This template covers the full eCommerce funnel in WooCommerce: from a user viewing a product to completing a purchase.
+If you run a WooCommerce store, this template covers the full funnel: from a user viewing a product to completing a purchase.
+Ten events, all automated.

-Before touching Google Tag Manager, you need to configure your WordPress to send eCommerce data.
-Without these steps, the JSON template won’t work because GTM won’t receive any events from your store.
+Before touching Google Tag Manager, you need your WordPress to push eCommerce data to the dataLayer.
+Without these steps, the template won't work because GTM won't receive any events from your store.
+I've seen people import the template, publish it, and get frustrated because nothing happens — it's always because they skipped this step.

 Everything is done in WordPress → Settings → Google Tag Manager (the GTM4WP plugin panel):